Calothamnus quadrifidus: Ecology

 Research on the competition between honeybees (Apis mellifera) and honeyeaters (especially the Brown honeyeater and White-cheeked honeyeater) for the nectar of Calothamnus quadrifidus has shown that honeyeaters consume more nectar early in the day.
 Honeybees, because of their much greater numbers consume a larger volume of nectar but nevertheless, honeyeaters were the more important in pollen dispersal.

 Conservation status

 Calothamnus quadrifidus is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife but subspecies asper is listed as "Priority Two" meaning that it is poorly known and from only one or a few locations.
-Suspecies teretifolius is listed as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.
+Subspecies teretifolius is listed as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.

 Uses

 Horticulture

 Calothamnus quadrifidus is probably the best known of the genus in cultivation.
 It has attractive foliage, colourful flowers over a long period, is frost hardy and drought tolerant when well established.
-It is attractive to honeyeating birds and although it can become woody with age, it responds well to pruning.
+It is attractive to honey-eating birds and although it can become woody with age, it responds well to pruning.